unixwzrd/oobabooga-macOS/macOS-Install.md

 ### NumPy Quicker - Use Conda or Pip

 Clone the untouched python3.10.
-I've found that teh following naming convention woeks well for being able to roll back:
+I've found that the following naming convention works well for being able to roll back:

   tgen.00.numpy

 - appcode, a code for the application.
-- sequence, this number will give me the sequence the venv was craeted in as a reference and is incremented for each recovery milestone.
+- sequence, this number will give me the sequence the venv was created in as a reference and is incremented for each recovery milestone.
-- milestone, this is an identifier for the milestone, suc as here "numpy" we are about to install numpy on top of our environment.
+- milestone, this is an identifier for the milestone, such as here "numpy" we are about to install numpy on top of our environment.

- This convention allows us to easilky identify what the packages were or the significance of the milestobe in th eenvironment build process.
-Removing the venv will remove fron that milestone forward, at least symbolically.
-The later venvs will still be installed, but I've found it's good to remove them too as I roll back, thoug hsome might be left in place for testing purposes.
+ This convention allows us to easily identify what the packages were or the significance of the milestone in the environment build process.
+Removing the venv will remove from that milestone forward, at least symbolically.
+The later venvs will still be installed, but I've found it's good to remove them too as I roll back, though some might be left in place for testing purposes.

  The sequence number will help in understanding what happened every step along the way, and can also be useful if you decide to list the venvs using: